1. What is the MERGE statement used for in

 Yes, you can use multiple tables in the MERGE

-statement by joining them in the USING
+statement by joining them in the USING clause.
+This allows you to perform

 complex merges based on data from multiple sources.

-10. What are the performance considerations when using MERGE
+10. What are the performance considerations when using MERGE?

 - Indexes: